-- a) Operational management of the Pension Services area - b) Ensuring fulfillment of all benefits under the regulations with respect to the active insured and pension recipients, particularly - Managing the necessary accounts for active insured

-- Collecting contributions - Providing individual information and advice to the active insured and pension recipients in matters of employee benefits insurance - Keeping the active insured and pension recipients informed through various channels of communication - Business application owner for the pension application and the online portal - c) Acting as an operational interface to the HR units of companies affiliated with the Pension Fund - d) Managing relations with the bank's Human Resources unit for employees of the Pension Fund - e) Acting as an interface to external employer insurance providers (e.g. daily benefits under health insurance, accident insurance) - f) Operational management of the Legal unit
+- a) Ensuring fulfillment of all benefits under the regulations with respect to the active insured and pension recipients, particularly - Managing the necessary accounts for active insured - Collecting contributions - Giving individual information and advice to the active insured and pension recipients in matters of employee benefits insurance - Keeping the active insured and pension recipients informed through various channels of communication - Business application owner for the pension application and the online portal - b) Acting as operational interface to the HR units of companies affiliated with Pension Fund 2 - c) Acting as interface to external employer insurance providers (e.g. daily benefits under health insurance, accident insurance) - d) Operational management of the Legal unit.